Injectables clinic owner reviewing a compliant marketing checklist for AHPRA and TGA advertising on a tablet. | Foundd Legal

 ✔ Non-prescription cosmetic treatments

-- “Treatment recommendations are based on clinical assessment.”
+• “Treatment recommendations are made following clinical assessment.”

 What Gets Clinics Into Trouble Fast